 Why get an online degree from WLU?

 Whether you are considering a career as a BSO or wish to take advantage of advancement opportunities in that specialty, continuing or completing your online education is a wise choice.
 Wilfrid Laurier University offers a combined Honours BA in Criminology and Policing degree that is 100% online.
-Looking for a more dedicated Diploma?
-Check out our Border Security Graduate Diploma.
 Need more information?
-Simply fill out the information form on the site to receive a brochure and get connected to WLU, or set up an appointment to talk to one of our enrolment advisors on your schedule.
+Simply fill out the information form on the site to receive a program guide and get connected to WLU, or set up an appointment to talk to one of our enrolment advisors on your schedule.